Lucky Chimney Sweeps, Germany's Schornsteinfeger

-Not surprisingly a typical gift to celebrate the New Year, or Sylvester as it is called in Germany, hopefully to bring "good luck" throughout the year, is a small black clad chimney sweep made from pipe cleaners, dried fruit, silver foil covered chocolate, or colored marzipan.
+Not surprisingly a typical gift to celebrate the New Year, or Sylvester as it is known in Germany, hopefully to bring "good luck" throughout the year, is a small black clad chimney sweep made from pipe cleaners, dried fruit, silver foil covered chocolate, or colored marzipan.

-The arrival of winter in Germany brings with it the aroma of wood smoke drifting through the air, from the welcoming and warming open fires and wood burning heat storing stoves its countrymen are so fond of, and which, thanks to the chimney sweeps, will burn safely and uneventfully through the cold weather months.
+The arrival of winter in Germany brings with it the aroma of wood smoke drifting through the air.
+Coming from the welcoming and warming open fires, and wood burning heat storing stoves, which its countrymen are so fond of, and that, thanks to the chimney sweeps, will burn safely and uneventfully through the cold weather months.

 As did the East German government during the days of the Berlin Wall.

-And for environmental and safety reasons checking for carbon monoxide leaks in gas heating systems, making Germany a country that has fewer problems with that gas than any other.
+And for environmental and safety reasons checking for carbon monoxide leaks in gas heating systems, which has made Germany a country that has fewer problems with that gas than any other.

-A German chimney sweep is 'lucky' in many ways.
+A German chimney sweep is "lucky" in many ways.

-Castles and monasteries were their first tall stone buildings and in the beginning fires were placed in the center of the rooms, only later being moved to a corner of two outside walls to be built around a chimney, and it was this that in the 16th century brought about the emergence of chimney sweeping as an essential service.
+Castles and monasteries were their first tall stone buildings, and in the beginning fires were placed in the center of the rooms, only later being moved to a corner of two outside walls to be built around a chimney.
+It was this that in the 16th century brought about the emergence of chimney sweeping as an essential service.